 Core to this phase is identifying when a change is needed, what the change entails, and how to implement the change with minimum impact on the direction of the project.

-This careful, informed consideration will help prevent scope creep or the impact of small changes to the original project plan.
+This careful, informed consideration will help to prevent scope creep or the impact of small changes to the original project plan.

-Project Monitoring Methods and Techniques
+Project Monitoring and KPIs

-Document this definition in the project charter, and make sure your team understands the purpose of the project before any work starts.
+Document this definition in the project charter, and make sure your team understands the objectives of the project before any work starts.

 - Cycle time – the time needed to complete a task.

-- Number of adjustments to the Schedule – how often the project schedule has been modified.
+- Number of adjustments to the schedule – how often the project schedule has been modified.

 - Budget Variance – how much the actual budget varies from the project budget?